 11 Top Attractions & Things to Do in Zion National Park

-From mid-March to late November a free shuttle bus system operates within Zion National Park and from the town of Springdale to the park.
-The shuttle buses within Zion take tourists to stops along the Zion Canyon Scenic Drive, and cars are not permitted along this stretch during these months.
+From mid-March to late November, a free shuttle bus system operates within Zion National Park and from the town of Springdale to the park.
+The shuttle buses within Zion take you to stops along the Zion Canyon Scenic Drive, cars are not permitted along this stretch during these months.

 See also: Where to Stay near Zion National Park

 1. Explore the Sights along the Zion Canyon Scenic Drive

 The most dramatic section of Zion National Park is Zion Canyon.
 The canyon is accessed along the Zion Canyon Scenic Drive, an in-and-out road that runs along the canyon floor, with towering cliff walls on both sides.

 This road offers views of some of the most famous sites in the park, including a view up to Angels Landing.
 The road ends at the start of one of the park's signature features, the Narrows.
 A majority of the park's key attractions are found along the road.

 The park's shuttle bus, which allows you to hop off at the scenic sites and hiking trailheads along the way, offers a hassle-free way to explore this area.
 You can also bike this route.
 Shuttle buses are equipped with bicycle racks.
 In winter, when the shuttle bus is not operating, you can drive this route in your own vehicle.

 The Zion-Mount Carmel Highway, which runs through the park from the South Entrance to the East, is arguably as scenic as the Zion Canyon Scenic Drive but provides a starkly different perspective as it winds high above the valley for dramatic views from one side of the valley to the other.